-Police were successful in tracing the phone call back to a pay phone at a bar across from a bus depot, but when they arrived at the scene, the caller was long gone.
+Police were successful in tracing the phone call back to a pay phone at a bar across from a bus depot, but when they arrived, the caller was long gone.

 Two days after the discovery of Compton’s body, the police received another phone call from the killer.
 He said he hadn’t meant to kill the Compton and would turn himself in.
 But he never did.
 Instead, he called the police again days later to apologize for not surrendering.
 He said: “I’ll try not to kill anyone else…I couldn’t help it.
 I don’t know why I stabbed her.
 I’m so upset about it.”

-On July 21, 1982, Carol Kellogg arrived at her 33-year-old friend, Kathleen Greening’s, home.
+On July 21, 1982, Carol Kellogg arrived at the home of her 33-year-old friend, Kathleen Greening.
 The pair were scheduled to leave on a girls vacation to Mackinac Island.
 Kellogg knocked on the front door but got no answer.
 She let herself in, the door unlocked, calling out to Greening and searching each room as she went.
+There was no way Kathleen was bailing on their getaway.
 At the bathroom, the light was on, so she stopped and pushed open the door.
 She found Greening, dead, in her bathtub.

 Greening’s naked body was face up in the water, her head under the tap and her knees bent towards the front of the tub.
 Police ruled the death an accident.
 Those that didn’t agree placed the blame on Greening’s estranged husband, but charges were never filed against him.